binipringle/right-to-be-forgotten/_texts/1-condensedoutline.md

 If the court admits evidence that is admissible for one purpose (or against one party) but not another, the trial judge **must**, if requested, restrict the evidence to its proper scope and instruct the jury accordingly.
 Rule 105 supposes that juries will follow instructions and the limiting instruction will therefore limit any unfair prejudice stemming from jury misuse.

-The defense would argue that a limiting instruction is prejudicial because it actually brings other possible uses of the evidence to the jury's attention, which they might not have thought of otherwise.
+*The non-proponent party would argue that a limiting instruction is prejudicial because it actually brings possible uses of the evidence to the jury's attention which they might not have thought of otherwise.*

 ---